mateuszroth/esp8266-web-control-panel/README.md

 *Yay, you board is configured and ready to communicate via Firmata with your JavaScript code on your computer!*

 ## Test Firmata.js with your board
 Firmata.js is the base for Johnny Five so let's test it with our board which has StandardFirmataWiFi deployed.
-[Here's a simple Firmata.js client example with additional instructions](https://gist.github.com/soundanalogous/31a43d9c72ec6fbdf9631cfbe635d625) (remember to install dependencies by using command `npm install firmata etherport-client --save`).
+[Here's a simple Firmata.js client example with additional instructions](https://gist.github.com/soundanalogous/31a43d9c72ec6fbdf9631cfbe635d625).
+Just copy source code to a file for example named `index.js`.
+Then run command `npm install firmata etherport-client node-serialport --save` to install dependencies and run the code by using `node index.js`.
+The LED on digital pin 13 should blink.

 ## Test Johnny Five
-If everything was done well, you can check simple J5 code (remember to install dependencies by using command `npm install johnny-five etherport-client --save`):
+If everything was done well, you can check simple J5 code (remember to install dependencies by using command `npm install johnny-five etherport-client node-serialport --save`):
 ```javascript
 var five = require("johnny-five");
 var EtherPortClient = require("etherport-client").EtherPortClient;